nfdi4plants/nfdi4plants.knowledgebase/src/docs/community-docs/CMML/cmml-quickstart.md

 <img src="image/cmml-quickstart/1689767362252.png" style="width:65%; display: block; margin: 20px auto;">

-Every part of a research finds a place to be put in:
+Every part of a research project finds a place to be put in:

 1. __isa.study.xlsx__ or __isa.assay.xlsx__:
     - samplesheet: here you describe the samples in details, how they have been processed and give them a __CMML-specific label__